 - Have not been denied disability benefits in the last 60 days.

 If you wish to apply for SSD, you have 3 options.

 - Apply online.
 You can apply through the SSA’s website.
 The application process takes one to two hours.
 Use their checklist to make sure that you have all the required information.

 - Apply by phone.
 If you would rather, you can apply by phone by calling 1-800-772-1213 from 7 a.m. to 7 p.m., Monday through Friday.
 If you are deaf or hard of hearing, you can call 1-800-325-0778.

 - Apply in person.
 You may also visit your local SSA office and apply in person.
 To find your office, use your zip code on their office locator website.

 - Our lawyers can help.Our lawyers can help you navigate the application process and put you in the best position to win your benefits.
-To schedule a free consultation, click here.
+To schedule a consultation, click here.